pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

 Factoring

-:   Given a number *N*, express it as a product of its prime factors.
+:   Given a number *N*, exess it as a oduct of its ime factors.

-Primality
+imality

-:   Given a number *N*, determine whether it is a prime.
+:   Given a number *N*, determine whether it is a ime.

 -   Factoring is hard.
     -   Despite lots of effot, the fastest method is exponetial to the number of bits.

--   We *can* efficiently test whether something *is* prime!
+-   We *can* efficiently test whether something *is* ime!

 #### Basic arithmetic

 ##### Addition

-> **Basic property of decimal numbers**: The sum of any three single-digit numbers
+> **Basic operty of decimal numbers**: The sum of any three single-digit numbers
 > is *at most* two digits long.

 -   This simple rule gives us a way to add two numbers in any base: